kalepail/KALE-sc/README.md

 > This contract has not been audited nor has it been thoroughly tested, it is – as the kids say – a meme coin.
 > Take this into consideration.

-`KALE` is a Stellar asset that can only be created by mining it through this contract.
-Only one unit (`1_0000000`) of the asset can be farmed every minute.
+`KALE` is a Stellar asset that can only be created by farming it through this contract.
+Only five hundred units (`500_0000000`) of the asset can be farmed every minute.

 Network | `MAINNET` | `TESTNET`
 :--- | :--- | :---